rocketacademy/basics-sl-docs/day06-input-validation-html-css/README.md

 ### Code Examples and Discussion Questions

-**Question 1:** Run these 2 lines in the browser console.
+**Question 1:** Run these 2 lines in the Chrome Dev Tools console.
 What is the difference between these 2 lines?

 **Answer 1:** The first line is of a string type, while the second line is of a number type.